-Special Students (Non-Degree) In some circumstances, people may be admitted as special students (non-degree) and granted the privilege of enrolling in courses for credit.
+Special Students (Non-Degree)

+In some circumstances, people may be admitted as special students (non-degree) and granted the privilege of enrolling in courses for credit.
 Students may request a change in their degree status by contacting the Registrar's Office.

 Students regularly enrolled at another college may take coursework at Augsburg College as a special student (non-degree).
 To apply for admission as a special student, submit the completed application, academic intent, and all necessary official transcripts to the Admissions Office.
 Contact the Admissions Office regarding which official transcripts you may need for your application file.

-Special Students (Second Degree) Students who have graduated from Augsburg who are returning to complete an additional major will not be awarded a second degree unless it is a different degree from the first awarded.
+Special Students (Second Degree)

+Students who have graduated from Augsburg who are returning to complete an additional major will not be awarded a second degree unless it is a different degree from the first awarded.

 Students who have completed a four-year degree at an accredited college or university may complete a second degree at Augsburg College.
 A second degree will not be awarded unless it is a different degree from the first awarded.
 Second degree requirements include a minimum of 32 semester credits taken at Augsburg, completion of a major, and completion of any liberal arts requirements not covered by a previous degree.
 Depending on the student's previous degree, completion of a second major (non-degree) may also be an option.

-International Student Admissions International students are a vital part of the Augsburg community.
+International Student Admissions

+International students are a vital part of the Augsburg community.
 (See International Student and Scholar Services, in the Student Life section.)

 International students should contact International Student and Scholar Services for an international student application and financial requirements.
 All applicants must provide proof of financial solvency.

+For more information, call 612-330-1359 or 1-800-788-5678 (toll-free), email admissions@augsburg.edu or contact International Student and Scholar Services at:

+Campus Box 307

+Augsburg College

-For more information, call 612-330-1359 or 1-800-788-5678 (toll-free), e-mail Soniel Han at han@augsburg.edu, or write to: International Student and Scholar Services Campus Box 307 Augsburg College 2211 Riverside Avenue Minneapolis, MN 55454 USA Students who have attended a college or university outside of the United States will need to obtain a foreign credential evaluation by contacting World Education Services (WES).
+2211 Riverside Avenue

+Minneapolis, MN 55454 USA

+Students who have attended a college or university outside of the United States will need to obtain a foreign credential evaluation by contacting World Education Services (WES).
 WES is a nonprofit organization with more than 30 years of experience evaluating international credentials.
 WES will examine your transcript(s) and prepare a report that will help Augsburg College understand how your international coursework compares to courses and grades in the United States.
 Augsburg College will use this information in its admissions review and will grant transfer credit where appropriate.

-World Education Services, Inc. Bowling Green Station PO Box 5087 New York, NY 10274-5087 www.wes.org Phone: 212-966-6311 Fax: 212-966-6395 Financing Your Education College Costs The Board of Regents approves the costs for the academic year.
+World Education Services, Inc. Bowling Green Station PO Box 5087 New York, NY 10274-5087

+www.wes.org

+Phone: 212-966-6311 Fax: 212-966-6395

+Financing Your Education

+College Costs

+The Board of Regents approves the costs for the academic year.
 The board reviews costs annually and makes changes as required.
-The College reserves the right to adjust charges should economic conditions necessitate.
-Day Program Tuition and Fees Tuition and fees are published online at www.augsburg.edu/studentfinancial/undergraduate-day/.
+Augsburg reserves the right to adjust charges should economic conditions necessitate.

+Day Program Tuition and Fees

 Tuition (full-time enrollment):

-Students are considered full-time when they take 12-18 semester credits during the semester.
-The amount is payable at the beginning of each semester or you can set up an official payment plan through Student Financial Services.
+Students are considered full-time when they take 12-18 credits during the semester.
+All associated costs must be paid by the beginning of each semester to avoid accruing finance charges, unless you have enrolled in an official payment plan through Student Financial Services.
 Tuition (part-time enrollment):

-This rate applies to students taking fewer than 12 semester credits in a semester.
-Part-time students taking lifetime sports are charged \$220 for that course.
+This rate applies to students taking fewer than 12 credits in a semester.
 Fees (full-time enrollment):